jasonwu0731/jasonwu0731.github.io/_publications/TRADE.md

 @InProceedings{WuTradeDST2019,
   author = 	"Wu, Chien-Sheng
 		and Madotto, Andrea
-    and Ehsan Hosseini-Asl
+    		and Hosseini-Asl, Ehsan
-    and Caiming Xiong
+    		and Xiong, Caiming
-    and Richard Socher
+    		and Socher, Richard
     		and Fung, Pascale",
   title = 	"Transferable Multi-Domain State Generator for Task-Oriented Dialogue Systems", booktitle = 	"Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers)", year = 	"2019",